Search

 Applied AI vision for detecting structural defects

-Another application of computer vision is the visual inspection of roads to detect road potholes and allocate road maintenance with the goal of reducing the number of related vehicle accidents.
+Another application is the visual inspection of roads to detect road potholes and allocate road maintenance to reduce related vehicle accidents.

 Infrastructure Condition Assessment